rexlunae/simple-endian-rs/README.md

 # simple-endian

+With the 0.3 release, this library work on stable Rust.

 Yet another library for handling endian in Rust.
 We use Rust's type system to ensure correct conversions and build data types with explicit endianness defined for more seamless portability of data structures between processor types.
 It should be fairly lightweight, and supports `#![no_std]`.

 The key difference between this crate and other crates for handling endian is that in this crate, you aren't doing conversions manually at all.
 You are just working in the endian that is appropriate to the data structures that you're dealing with, and we try to provide the needed traits and methods to do this in as normal a way as possible.